Avan (2010 film)

 Avan is a 2010 Indian Malayalam-language film directed by Nandan Kavil.
 Written by Sumod-Gopu, the film stars Bala, Vijay Yesudas and Muktha George.
 This film marks the debut of the popular South Indian playback singer Vijay Yesudas as an actor.

 Plot

 Ramanujan is an established singer.
 The reality show named Crime And Music forms the backdrop of the story.
 The specialty of this reality show is that it features a number of convicts taking part in the competition.
 Krishnan is a goon who is a convict now and is also taking part in this competition.
 He develops a special relationship with Ramanujan, which leads to many unexpected twists in their lives.

 Production

 Due to the film's promotions, Vijay Yesudas was mistaken to be the hero of the film.
-Vijay plays a singer in the film and called his role an "extended cameo".
+Vijay plays a singer in the film and called his role an "extended guest role".
+As of April 2010, only the songs needed to be shot.

+Soundtrack

+The songs were composed by Anil Gopalan.
+Ramesh Narayanan and Vijay Yesudas each composed a song each.
+Lyrics by O.S.
+Unni Krishnan.